 The Environment Agency is satisfied following a review of the information provided by the Applicant, and the conditions present within the permit, that emissions of odour and noise from the Installation will not pose an unacceptable risk of pollution to the environment or harm to human health.
+Accidents are addressed in the risk assessment provided with the application.

-To prevent significant emissions from the site the Operator has proposed appropriate measures to manage dust and bio aerosols - a generic risk assessment has been provided by the Operator, which incorporates dust as a potential risk from the site, together with a dust and bio aerosols management plan.
+To prevent significant emissions from the site the Operator has proposed appropriate measures to manage dust and bioaerosols - a generic risk assessment has been provided by the Operator, which encorporates dust as a potential risk from the site, together with a dust and bioaerosols management plan.
 This includes the use of appropriate housing design and management and appropriate containment of feedstuff.
 We are satisfied that these measures will appropriately mitigate emissions to prevent a significant impact from the site.